Ontario Police Department

 Mission Statement: "The mission of the Ontario Police Department is to provide high quality police services in a professional manner."

 The Ontario Police Department is located in City Hall at 444 SW 4th Street in Ontario, Oregon.
 The police department provides services to the citizens of Ontario 24 hours a day, seven days a week.
-The Ontario Police Department consists of 28 full-time employees.
+The Ontario Police Department consists of 28 full-time employees and one part-time.

 The department consists of several divisions.
 The administration consists of Chief Mark Alexander and Office Manager Sheri Smith.